Hakone Travel Guide | Discover Hakone’s Attractions, Access, and Top Sightseeing Spots - GTN MAGAZINE

 Women relaxing at a Hakone onsen

-2. First soak: submerge up to your shoulders for about five minutes to warm up.
+2. First Soak: Soak in the hot spring up to your shoulders for about five minutes to warm your body.

-5. Wash your body: now wash your body.
-If you use soap, don't scrub hard with a towel — wash gently with your hands.
+5. Wash Your Body: Wash your body at this stage.
+Even if you use soap, avoid scrubbing vigorously with a towel and instead wash gently with your hands.

 Recommended Accommodations